 Pros: Very little traffic.
 Nice drive through country.
 Nice tee signs and easy to navigate.
 Nice variety of holes.

 Cons: Tee pads could use some work.
 Looks like at one time they were carpet like.
 A lot appear to now just be gravel.
 Some holes require you to have a very straight shot or you will be in the woods.

 Other Thoughts: We were very pleased with this course.
 It's about a 25 minute drive for us from Bellbrook.
 It's a really nice drive through the country and easy to find.
 We took a Friday off and there was only one other group on the course.
 They were starting hole 9 when we started so it felt like we had the course to ourselves.
 I've heard it doesn't get a lot of traffic so there's a good chance you won't feel rushed.
+If they updated the tee pads, I would have no problems giving this place 5 stars.
 I'm anxious to play it in the fall with the leaves changing colors.
 We will definitely play again!
 If you go through Waynesville on your way home, stop by and eat at Village Family Restaurant- great food!

 Pros: Clearly posted map, excellent, custom-made metal hole signs on every hole.
 Most holes have "Next Hole" signs as well.
 The short, semi-wooded holes are well-designed. the more open holes feature the flowing elevation changes you like to see in these shots.
 The course was immaculately tended - I picked up one aluminium can in the entire course, very clean too.
 Beware of missing the fairway, as shanked shots may be in some seriously nasty, overgrown you-name-it.
 Perfectly tended fairways justify this in my opinion.
 Bring your game and your DEET, you'll need 'em.